lachlanchen/IdeasGlass/IdeaGlass/firmware/ideasglass_arduino/README.md

 `IdeasGlassNgrokClient/IdeasGlassNgrokClient.ino` demonstrates how to:

 1. Load Wi-Fi credentials from `wifi_credentials.h`
-2. Initialize the XIAO ESP32S3 Sense camera, capture a QVGA JPEG, encode it in Base64
+2. Initialize the XIAO ESP32S3 Sense camera, capture a QVGA JPEG, encode it in Base64 (guarded by `#define ENABLE_PHOTO_CAPTURE 1`)
-3. Trust the LetsEncrypt certificate for `ideas.lazying.art` (embedded in the sketch)
+3. Sample the onboard I²S microphone at 16 kHz, compute an RMS value, and post 256 ms PCM blocks to `https://ideas.lazying.art/api/v1/audio`
-4. Send JSON payloads (text + photo) to `https://ideas.lazying.art/api/v1/messages`
+4. Trust the LetsEncrypt certificate for `ideas.lazying.art` (embedded in the sketch) for both message + audio requests

 Update `kServerHost`, `kServerPort`, and `kDeviceId` if you expose the backend on a different hostname/port.
 Photos are sent every ~30 seconds by default.